tsgkdt/sphinx-plantuml/README.md

-# sphinx docker image for gitlab-ci
+# About this docker image

-gitlab-ciからSphinxでビルドする用につくったDockerイメージです。

-baseのイメージは、python:3.5.1を利用し、sphinxやplatnuml、blockdiagを追加しています。
+This image was made for build sphinx documents.
+Target CI-software is gitlab-ci.

+Some useful sphinxcontrib packages and theme are included.

+## base image

+python:3.5.1 (official image)

-# installed package
+## additional installed package

-導入済みのもの

 - sphinx
 - sphinxcontrib-blockdiag